Mia-321/asym-opt/README.md

 # asym-opt

-This is the implementation of paper https://arxiv.org/abs/2412.11739
+This is the implementation of paper "Asymmetric Learning for Spectral Graph Neural Networks" (https://arxiv.org/abs/2412.11739)

 Implements of spectral GNNs are based on following repositories: